KunalKK-13/PAR_Anomaly/ALM/README.md

 # Creating Datasets

+1. Change the *data-path* in the *utils/datasets.py* file in line 183-197

 # Pretrained Models
 The models are provided to run the test script.
 | Dataset | mA    | Link                                                         |